GSG-Robots/studio-custom-names/README.md

 If you want to change the part names, you can simply edit the rules files in the ``rules`` directory and run the script again.

-The rules are always applied on the original part names, so you dont have to change the rules alltogether if you want to change the part names again.
+The rules are always applied ontop of the original part names, so you dont have to change the rules alltogether if you want to change the part names again.

 ## Reverting the changes

 To revert the changes, simply delete the ``StudioPartsDefinition2.txt`` file in the ``data`` folder in the Studio installation directory (for Windows usually ``C:\Program Files\Studio 2.0\data``).
 Then, move/rename the ``StudioPartsDefinition2.txt.original`` file to ``StudioPartsDefinition2.txt``.

+Alternatively, you can run delete all the rules files in the ``rules`` directory and run the script again.